sloboegen/SoftwareDesign/README.md

 #### cat

-Can be used only with one file.
-Prints the content of the file.
+Prints the content of the file or of the input stream if there is no input file.
+Stand-alone `cat` command prints the content of the user input.

 #### wc

-Can be used only with one file.
-Prints a count of lines, a count of words, a count of chars in the file.
+Prints a count of lines, a count of words, a count of chars in the file or of the input stream if there is no input file.
+Stand-alone `wc` command prints same characteristics of the user input.

 #### exit